em-foundation/em-bytes/docs/articles/001-Benchmark.md

 Once the MCU returns to its "active" mode &ndash; and the application finally does some useful work &ndash; the impact of software on total power consumption boils down to the _number_&thinsp; of instructions the CPU must fetch and execute.&nbsp; But how can we best quantify this impact&thinsp;???

 !!! bulb "**Joules**, not **Watts**"
-    As software practitioners, we need focus on total power consumption over a period of time.&thinsp; Only then can we begin to appreciate the oversized :wink: impact our code might have on overall energy efficiency.
+    As programmers, we must focus on power consumption over a period of time.&thinsp; Only then can we appreciate the oversized :wink: impact our code might have on overall energy efficiency.

 ## Profiling energy with **EM&bull;Scope**

 To bring energy efficiency into the foreground, we've introduced **EM&bull;Scope** &ndash; a tool used to capture, analyze, display, and deliver real-time profiles of power-consumption.

-Measuring target embedded systems performing typical periodic functions, **EM&bull;Scope** offers insights to developers and integrators alike not found in the MCU data sheet &ndash; by adding the dimension of _time_&thinsp; to the equation.
+Measuring target embedded systems performing typical periodic tasks, **EM&bull;Scope** offers insights to developers and integrators alike not found in the MCU data sheet &ndash; by adding the dimension of _time_&thinsp; to the equation.

 !!! eighth "On a personal note"
     Back in the day, I never really worried about _minimizing_&thinsp; system power consumption when developing embedded application software.&thinsp; Instead, we fixated on _maximizing_&thinsp; processor utilization &ndash; using every available MIP to continuously perform a multitude of real-time tasks.